 Points of Distinction for Our Innovative International Relations Degrees

-- In the College of Arts & Sciences, the international relations program has the greatest worldwide reach.
-Courses are offered at Webster's global campuses in Geneva, Switzerland; Vienna, Austria; Leiden, the Netherlands; Beijing, China; Athens, Greece; and Accra, Ghana.
+- In the College of Humanities and Social Sciences, the international relations program has the greatest worldwide reach.
+Courses are offered at Webster's global campuses in Geneva, Switzerland; Vienna, Austria; Leiden, the Netherlands; and Athens, Greece.

 - A unique fieldwork/internship opportunity offers students valuable international relations experience outside the classroom.